EviePalaiochorinou/bank-ledger/README.md

 ### Approach

-- The Transactions class handles deposits and withdrawals and stores these in a transactions record that remembers a type of transaction, the date, and the amount.\n
+- The Account class handles deposits and withdrawals and stores these in a transactions record that remembers a type of transaction, the date, and the amount.
+It also calls on the bank statement formatter method of the BankStatement class in order to print out the statement.\n
-- The BankStatement class is only responsible for getting information from the transactions record, calculating the balance after every transaction in order to print a bank statement according the the acceptance criteria formatting.
+- The BankStatement class is only responsible for getting information from the transactions record, calculating the balance after every transaction in order to format out a bank statement according the the acceptance criteria formatting.